apache/opendal/core/src/docs/rfcs/5444_operator_from_uri.md

 2. The `Configurator` trait extension:

 `Configurator` will add a new API to create a configuration from a URI and options.
-OpenDAL will provides default implementations for common configurations.
+OpenDAL will provide default implementations for common configurations.
 But services can override this method to support their own special needs.

 For example, S3 might need to extract the `bucket` and `region` from the URI when possible.